 These 10 free crochet turkey patterns each have their little sense of style!

 The feathers stand out on this crochet turkey.
 Worked in two different colors with brown edging to keep them all cohesive, they are a key identifying feature of this adorable stuffed toy.
 This is the kind of project that most people are thinking of when they want to make an amigurumi turkey.
 It is the most classic design in the roundup.

 02 of 10

-You don't have to get too complicated with body shaping to make a crochet turkey.
+You don't have to get too complicated with body shaping to make a crocheted turkey.
 In fact, this design is basically just a round ball.
 The feathers and the feet help you identify it as a turkey.

 Beginner crocheters should find this to be a helpful free pattern.
 If you're looking for a good place to start with your first amigurumi project, this one will set you on your way.

 03 of 10

 This amigurumi crochet turkey is unique because its wings are made using five crochet granny squares.
 It takes a classic motif, turns it on its side and uses it really creatively.
 It's fun to make and it makes this guy look great on any Thanksgiving display!